auth0/docs/articles/api-auth/tutorials/adoption/single-sign-on.md

 <%= include('./_about.md') %>

-<dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> occurs when a user logs in to one application and is then signed in to other applications automatically.
+<dfn data-key="single-sign-on">Single Sign-on (SSO)</dfn> occurs when a user logs into one application and is then signed into other applications automatically.

 In the context of the OIDC-conformant authentication pipeline, SSO must happen at the authorization server (i.e. Auth0) and not applications.